sam0ed/web/README.md

 # Navigation
-The code files weakly assignments are located on the path:
+The code files for weakly assignments are located on the path:
 <b>ezheviktor.github.io/KPI/WebApps/</b>